- English Department Writing Program

 To: All students taking courses in the English Department

 PLEASE READ THIS NOTE IN ITS ENTIRETY.
-IT CONSTITUTES A WARNING, AND THE FACT OF ITS WIDE DISSEMINATION WILL MAKE ANY ASSERTIONS OF IGNORANCE LESS CONVINCING IN THE FUTURE.
+IT CONSTITUTES A WARNING.
+ASSERTIONS OF IGNORANCE WILL NOT OFFSET THE GRAVITY OF MISCONDUCT.

 1. Does not properly attribute words or ideas to a source.
 That is, even if you're not quoting directly from a book you've read on "Macbeth" a book that's helped you formulate ideas for your paper you should nevertheless footnote that book at the point in the text where that other author's ideas helped shape your own essay.
 It is also important, if you've had a conversation with a peer or a professor who has helped you substantially in establishing your ideas on a given text, that you cite that conversation at the appropriate point in your essay. (e.g. "My ideas about Macbeth derive in part from a conversation with Professor Jones."
 The citation can be more specific than this, depending on the level of detailed assistance you received.)